-Please click here to see Mechanical Engineering department information.
+Please click here to see the Mechanical Engineering department information.

-The mechanical engineering curriculum begins with a strong emphasis on mathematics, physics and chemistry.
-It continues with a concentration in engineering sciences, including solid and fluid mechanics; thermodynamics, heat and mass transport; materials; and systems analysis and control.
-It concludes with laboratory and design courses that demonstrate the ways in which scientific knowledge is applied in the design and development of useful devices and manufacturing processes.
+The mechanical engineering curriculum begins with a strong emphasis on mathematics, physics, and chemistry.
+It continues with a concentration in engineering sciences, including solid and fluid mechanics; thermodynamics, heat, and mass transport; materials; and systems analysis and control.
+It concludes with laboratory and design courses that demonstrate the ways in which scientific knowledge is applied in the design and development of valuable devices and manufacturing processes.

 The mechanical engineering program may be roughly subdivided into two-year groupings.
 In the first two years, the program emphasizes the fundamentals of mathematics and basic science that are essential for an understanding of most branches of engineering.
 In the last two years of the program, the curriculum emphasizes engineering science and design and provides technical electives in the following areas: